Log1x/acf-composer/README.md

 - Blocks and widgets are fully rendered using Blade with a native Sage 10 feel for passing view data.
 - 🔥 Automatically hooks widgets with `WP_Widget` making them instantly ready to use.
 - 🔥 Automatically sets field location on blocks, widgets, and option pages.
 - 🔥 Globally set default field type and field group settings.
-No more repeating `ui => 1` on every select field.
+No more repeating `['ui' => 1]` on every select field.

 ## Requirements